Right of Transgender Student to Use Appropriate Bathroom, G. G. v. Gloucester County Public Schools.

 Plaintiff, Gavin Grimm filed an Amended Complaint in the U.S. District Court of the Eastern District of Virginia, Newport News Division on August 11, 2017.
 The Defendant, Gloucester County School Board filed a Brief in Support of Motion to Dismiss Amended Complaint on September 22, 2017.
 Grimm filed a Memorandum in Opposition to Gloucester County School Board’s Motion to Dismiss Amended Complaint on September 29, 2017.

-On May 22, 2018, the U.S. District Court of the Eastern District of Virginia has denied the school board’s motion to dismiss the case of Gavin Grimm v.
+On May 22, 2018, the U.S. District Court of the Eastern District of Virginia denied the school board’s motion to dismiss the case of Gavin Grimm v.
 Gloucester County School Board and held that Title IX and the Constitution protect transgender students from being excluded from the common restrooms that align with their gender identity.
-The court directed the parties to schedule a settlement conference within 30 days.